joursler-Sunset/idunno.Authentication/src/idunno.Authentication.Basic/README.md

 which ends up prompting the browser to ask for a username and password.
 You can override this if you're a horrible person by setting `AllowInsecureProtocol` to `true` in the handler options.
 If you do this you deserve everything you get.
-If you're using a non-interactive client, and are sending a username and password to a server over HTTP the handler will not throw and will process the authentication header because frankly it's too late, you've sent everything in place text, what's the point of anything?
+If you're using a non-interactive client, and are sending a username and password to a server over HTTP the handler will not throw and will process the authentication header because frankly it's too late, you've sent everything in plain text, what's the point?

 ## How do I use this in production?

-Seriously?
-I'd never recommend you use basic authentication in production, but if you must here are some ideas on how to harden it.
+I'd never recommend you use basic authentication in production, but, if you must here are some ideas on how to harden your validation routine.

 1. In your `OnValidateCredentials` implementation keep a count of failed login attempts, and the IP addresses they come from.
 2. Lock out accounts after X failed login attempts, where X is a count you feel is reasonable for your situation.